GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/readme.md

 For this project, we will use all the services from the same provider, even for the ETL pipeline.
 That is, from raw and flat file/object storage to the execution of the analytics, we will be using `Microsoft Azure`.

-All the services to be utilized were mentioned within the previous section `Architecture of the Data Pipeline`.
+All the services to be utilized were mentioned within the previous section [Architecture of the Data Pipeline](#architecture-of-the-data-pipeline).

 [Back to Table of Contents](#table-of-contents)
 &nbsp;